Simulation-Decomposition/simdec-python/joss/paper.md

 Besides proposing a comprehensive yet simple API through a Python packages available on PyPi, SimDec is also made available to practitioners through an online dashboard at https://simdec.io.
-The innovative methods of SimDec, the project relies on powerful methods from SALib [@Herman2017] and SciPy [@Virtanen2020; @Roy2023]-notably the QMC capabilities with `sp.stats.qmc` and sensitivity indices with `sp.stats.sensitivity_indices`.
+The project relies on powerful methods from SALib [@Herman2017] and SciPy [@Virtanen2020; @Roy2023]-notably the QMC capabilities with `sp.stats.qmc` and sensitivity indices with `sp.stats.sensitivity_indices`.
 The dashboard is made possible thanks to Panel.

 # Acknowledgements

-The authors thank ...
+The work on this open-source software was supported by grant #220177 from Finnish Foundation for Economic Foundation.

 # References